What do I need to know?

 About these records

 Various immigration regulation bodies kept records of outward passengers between 1852 and 1923.
-These lists of outward passengers contain the names of people travelling from Victorian to other Australian ports as well as overseas destinations.
+These lists of outward passengers sometimes contain the names of people travelling from Victorian to other Australian ports, if they disembarked before the ship travelled to its overseas destinations.